serev99/Computer-Graphics/README.md

 # Computer-Graphics
 Some Computer Graphics Mini Projects
 For school policy, the code cannot be fully uploaded for now
-Please refer to the demo in each folder
+Please check the demo in each folder